brazso/MysticMine/README.md

 Mystic Mine is now Open Source
 ==============================

-All source code and content of Mystic Mine (http://www.mysticmine.com) is now released under the MIT license (see LICENSE.txt for more info).
-This includes:
+All source code and content (except audio) of Mystic Mine (http://www.mysticmine.com) is now released under the MIT license (see LICENSE.txt for more info).
+This
+includes:
 - All source code (mainly written in python)
 - All graphics (Blender 3D and Gimp files included)

 Unfortunately the music and sound of the original game were bought under a royalty free license, and so they cannot be distributed here.
-Currently all those files are silent.
-I hope someone can find a proper replacement for these sounds and music files, so that the Open Source release of Mystic Mine becomes a complete game.
+However a proper replacement for these sounds and music files were added to the project with CCBY3/CCBY3/CCBYSA3 licenses.
+This includes:

-In the meantime you can always get the original sound and music files when buying the original game at http://www.mysticmine.com, but you cannot redistribute them (so for personal use only).
+- All audio (sounds and music items included)

 Why did I make this game Open Source?